danbz/aesthetic-programming/Recommandations.md

 - need to think about how to present the duplicate code (markdown)
 - need to think about how to present the executed / source code (markdown/interface - web+print)
 - book cover - script to generate? (or using Langton's ant one)

+## Issues (by Geoff)
+- copyedit text for flow and accessibility of language
+- decide on US or UK spelling? make consistent throughout
+- add further reading and/or bibliography, ideally both
+- indexing?
+- peer review